 In the Hogsmeade area, there are more spells to cast, cool shops to go through, the Flight of the Hippogriff to ride, and Hogwarts to visit.

 And if your family isn’t into Harry Potter, just move onto Jurassic Park for the Pteranodon Flyers and Camp Jurassic, meet a raptor or do the Jurassic Park River Adventure.
 Or move onto Seuss Landing or MARVEL Superhero Island.

 Both Universal Orlando theme parks are great with small kids!

-Decision: Disney World, all of the parks, are better with small kids.
+Decision: Disney World parks are better with small kids.
 There are much more small-kid focused attractions and activities.
 Universal focuses on the more grand attractions than appealing to families with small children.